TargetProcess/taucharts-docs/advanced/coordinates.md

 * Local / Global Maps
 * 3D

-For now TauCharts supports Cartesian coordinates only &mdash; the most popular coordinate system.
+For now Taucharts supports Cartesian coordinates only &mdash; the most popular coordinate system.

-In TauCharts cartesian coordinates are specified using *COORDS.RECT* type:
+In Taucharts cartesian coordinates are specified using *COORDS.RECT* type:

 ```javascript
 {